 Dr. Kiruba Haran

 Dr. Haran has over 20 years of experience in developing electric machinery.
-He spent 13 year at General Electric including 4 years heading wind generator R&D. At GE he developed and validated mega-Watt scale superconducting machines for airborne power systems.
-At Hinetics, he focuses on the development of compact air-core electric machines pushing forward his patented technology.
+During his time at General Electric, he developed and validated megawatt scale superconducting machines for airborne power systems.
+At Hinetics, he focuses on compact air-core electric technology.

 Dr. Andy Yoon